sorcero/ingestum/docs/example-pdf.rst

 Now that we have extracted the tables, shapes, and images, we need to generate replacement documents that we can add to our final collection document.
 For tables, this is a Markdown document, and for shapes and images, this is a resource text document.
-Since each extracted content type is collection of content documents, we'll need to use ``CollectionDocumentTransform`` to apply the appropriate transformer to each.
+Since each extracted content type is a collection of content documents, we'll need to use ``CollectionDocumentTransform`` to apply the appropriate transformer to each.